Manoir de Mézarnou: Architecture

 Mézarnou was built according to the invariable plan of old Breton manors.
 A rectangular closed courtyard with the main edifice at the far end, on either side two longères of service buildings (the one on the right now ruined) and in front a wall more or less fortified and pierced with two unequal doors (now ruined), the cart entrance and pedestrian door.
 This wall, of a thickness of 1.50m, bore a gallery on corbelled constructions to which one attained access by a passage from the first floor of the defensive tower.
 Defence was assured by this small tower with loopholes.

 Manor-type of the floral gothic style, sometimes called the Queen Anne style, Mézarnou is still composed of two main buildings (corps de logis) joining at right angles, the remains of the tower that defended the gate and a portion of the wall closing the cour d’honneur.
 Of this (wall section) remains a wall end all the way up to the right-hand foot of a doorway, without a doubt the pedestrian door, since this is the usual arrangement in Léon.

-The corps de logis which contains the remains of the lower-hall and upper-hall, also has a large magnificent Gothic dormer window, made of real stone lacing, with a double projection of formed crockets, creeping foliages, and grotesques on a high roofing of the era.
-Its elegant pediment with pinnacles is stamped with four escutcheons.
+The corps de logis which contains the remains of the lower-hall and upper-hall, also has a large Gothic dormer window, made of stone lacing, with a double projection of formed crockets, creeping foliages, and grotesques on a high roofing of the era.
+Its pediment with pinnacles is stamped with four escutcheons.

 There is a large square pavilion - at the angle between the two wings - that contains the staircase.
 It is flanked by a lookout turret on corbel-brackets.
 With monolithic steps of two metres in length, this staircase ends at the second floor by a slender column of two finely chiselled châpiteaux (capitals) from which rise up, as a sun, the wide slabs forming the ceiling.

 The manor-house also contains several large fireplaces in the kitchen, lower-hall, upper-hall, and chambers.
 In the lower groundfloor-hall, there is a superb monumental fireplace, with an opening of 2.5 metres, bearing the arms of Rohan.
 Some characters carved in stone, among them a biniou player (Breton bagpipe), animals and sculpted heads complete the decoration.

 Finally, in keeping with the Breton tradition, a beautiful basin of three metres in diameter, in granite and of a single piece, occupies the centre of the cour d’honneur.
 Water arrived there from the fountain of Saint-Néventer.